bsurc/docs/docs/index.md

 To best resolve your issue, we also recommend reading [How to ask for help effectively](asking_questions.md).

+## Troubleshooting & Software Services

+Research Computing services include provisioning accounts, troubleshooting and optimizing software, training, assisting with data transfer and storage, and more.
+Please let us know how we can help remove barriers to research!

+Our team will also assist users with evaluating system requirements for both open source and licensed software if users are considering purchasing software.
+Research Computing does not purchase software but can help you find the right channels to procure software.

+Our team also helps with software installation, troubleshooting, and updating.
+To request help with software you’re using or would like to use on the cluster, email researchcomputing@boisestate.edu and provide basic information, including name of software, any known dependencies and issues and whether or not it’s open source or proprietary.
+**Many commonly used HPC software packages are already installed.
+Check if your package is installed with 'module avail'.**

 ## What is a compute cluster?

 A compute cluster, also known as a "supercomputer," is a set of computers that all work together to form one functional system.